adrien2p/nestjs-dialogflow/README.md

 After that, you have to go to your dialogFlow account to set up the url that should be reach to provide the result of your NLP request into the `Fulfillment` section of your agent.
 The url with the default config should looks like `https://myurl.me/web-hooks/dialog-flow`

-To handle the triggered intent, you can create your own component that will implement all the methods that should handle an `intent` or an `action`.
-This component can be a part one of your module.
+To handle an intent, you have to create your own component that will implement all the methods needed in order to handle the concerned intents/action.

 ```ts
 @Component()